Kkoile/figure-speaker/docs/setup.md

 ```
 Don't mind the vast amount of error logs...

 You can test the installation by typing `figure-speaker` in the command line.
 This should start the server.
-The frontend should now be available at `http://raspberrypi.local:3000`.
+The frontend should now be available at `http://figure-speaker:3000` or `http://figure-speaker.local:3000` (MacOsX).

 We want our application to always start when booting raspberry pi.
 To achieve this, we create a service file which we can then manage with `systemctl`.
 Create a file `figure-speaker.service`: